-A trigger finger is a serious medical condition that can affect one or more fingers, characterized by a finger getting “stuck” in a half-bent position.
+Trigger finger occurs when swelling and irritation in the tendon sheath hinder the tendon’s movement.
+The cause of this irritation is often unknown.
 Most often, trigger finger affects the thumb or ring finger; however, it can affect any finger.
 Some may even experience trigger finger injury in both hands.
-The physiological reason for trigger finger is often swelling of the tendons in the hand.
 Eventually, the tendon becomes too large to fit in the tendon sheath, preventing it from moving properly.
 However, identifying the signs and symptoms of trigger fingers is not always easy.

 If you have suffered from a trigger finger because of your occupation, don’t hesitate to contact the wear and tear injury attorneys at Petro Cohen, P.C. today.